rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 - VMs from virtualization clusters
 - Bare-metal servers

 The table below lists the [Kubernetes roles]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/#kubernetes-cluster-node-components) you'll assign to each host, although you won't enable these roles until further along in the configuration process—we're just informing you of each node's purpose.
 The first node, a Linux host, is primarily responsible for managing the Kubernetes control plane, although, in this use case, we’re installing all three roles on this node.
-The second node is also a Linux worker, which is responsible for running DNS server, Ingress controller, Metrics server and Rancher Cluster agent.
+The second node is also a Linux worker, which is responsible for running a DNS server, Ingress controller, Metrics server and Rancher Cluster agent.
 Finally, the third node is the Windows worker, which will run your Windows applications.

 Node    | Operating System | Future Cluster Role(s)
 --------|------------------|------